jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 I develop primarily using C, C++ when using [Qt][qt] and some occasional Perl and Python.

-The [meta-bbb][meta-bbb] *Yocto meta-layer* described below builds some basic systems that suit my preferences with some packages I commonly use.
+The [meta-bbb][meta-bbb] *Yocto meta-layer* described below builds some basic systems with packages I commonly use.

-You will want to make modifications for any particular project.
+You will want to make modifications for your own project.

-After all, that is the point of [Yocto][yocto]
+After all, that is the point of using [Yocto][yocto]

     "It's not an embedded Linux distribution - it creates a custom one for you"